 American Chordata — A biannual magazine of fiction, nonfiction, essay and poetry, as well as art and photography.
 Seeks “work that is brave, illuminating, and emotionally detailed.”
 Doesn’t mention payment.
 Submissions accepted through Submittable.

 Analog — Sci-fi.
 Analog; pays 8-10¢/word for short fiction up to 20K words, 6¢/word for serials (40-80K words); “Basically, we publish science fiction stories.
 That is, stories in which some aspect of future science or technology is so integral to the plot that, if that aspect were removed, the story would collapse.”

-Asminov’s — pays 8-10¢/word up to 7500 words, 8¢/word over that; “In general, we’re looking for ‘character oriented’ stories, those in which the characters, rather than the science, provide the main focus for the reader’s interest.
+Asminov’s — Sci-Fi and other speculative fiction.
+Pays 8-10¢/word up to 7500 words, 8¢/word over that; “In general, we’re looking for ‘character oriented’ stories, those in which the characters, rather than the science, provide the main focus for the reader’s interest.
 Serious, thoughtful, yet accessible fiction will constitute the majority of our purchases, but there’s always room for the humorous as well.
 SF dominates the fiction published in the magazine, but we also publish borderline fantasy, slipstream, and surreal fiction.
 No sword & Sorcery, please.
 Neither are we interested in explicit sex or violence.
 A good overview would be to consider that all fiction is written to examine or illuminate some aspect of human existence, but that in science fiction the backdrop you work against is the size of the Universe.”